Alexandra Clark

 Introduction

-As a practice nurse, my main responsibilities are setting up and running chronic disease clinics for regular patient monitoring in asthma, chronic obstructive pulmonary disease, cardiovascular disease, diabetes management and performing and interpreting spirometry.
+As a practice nurse, my main responsibilities are setting up and running chronic disease clinics for regular patient monitoring in asthma, chronic obstructive pulmonary disease, cardiovascular disease and diabetes management.
+I have a special interest in lipid (cholesterol) management.
 I advise on contraception, undertake cervical cytology and sexual health management.
 I run a childhood vaccination clinic and see babies and children of all ages.
 Phlebotomy, ear syringing and administering and interpreting electrocardiograms are all part of my daily clinic lists.
-I also advise on lipid management.
 I triage minor injuries on a regular basis and am confident in treating minor wounds and recognising when patients need referring to the local hospital for further treatment.
 I assess and treat patients of all ages with minor illnesses.
 In addition, I treat and dress both chronic and post-operative wounds, and remove sutures and clips.
 My other responsibilities include the administration of a variety of prescribed and travel vaccinations, implementing yearly influenza clinics, giving general health education including lifestyle advice, well person clinics and weight management.
 I work with a GP who undertakes minor surgery in house.
 I assist with these procedures and have developed a knowledge of skin conditions and the early detection of skin cancers from this experience.

 I have recently had experience of doing ward rounds in a local nursing home.
 My role was to assess and diagnose medical problems that arose in that environment.
 This role encompassed physical assessment and examinations, which I now do on a daily basis in primary care, delegated by the GPs, as my role has become more extended in general practice.
 I have considerable experience in delivering the Covid vaccination programme in my locality.